CHAPTER SIX—DEPARTURE

 As promised, Dr. Yeun came back that evening with a clipboard.
 A digital clock hung high above the door, out of Erika’s reach, which she had been more or less watching for something to do.

-“Good evening, Ms. Davenport,” he said, smiling as if he had no recollection of how their earlier conversation had gone.
+“Good evening, Ms. Hodgson,” he said, smiling as if he had no recollection of how their earlier conversation had gone.
 “Are you ready for questions?”

 Erika remained seated on the bed, staring at him.
 “You gonna ask my favorite color or what?”